-Ryearch is a key sponsor of Building Plymouth, a Council led partnership enabling local stakeholders to overcome the skills shortages facing the local construction and built environment sector, and providing people with career opportunities accordingly.
+Ryearch is a key sponsor of Building Plymouth, a Plymouth City Council-led partnership enabling construction stakeholders in the region to overcome the skills shortages facing the local construction and built environment sector, and providing people with career opportunities accordingly.

 To support the project, Ryearch has developed a programme to deliver construction focused work experience and taster sessions for candidates which include: